waylow/boneWidget/README.md

 You can rotate the widget by these values at the time of creation.
 This can save you from having to jump into edit mode to rotate a widget to better align with your situation.

-#### Edit/Jump to Bone:
+#### Edit/To Bone:
 When in pose mode, this will jump into edit mode for the custom bone shape and allow you to edit it.
-When you have the shape selected (object or edit mode), this button will display as "Jump to Bone".
+When you have the shape selected (object or edit mode), this button will display as "To Bone".
 That will take you back to pose mode, if that mesh object is in face a custom shape.

 #### Match bone Transforms:
 If the widgets get out of alignment with the location of the bone itself, this operator will snap the selected widget to the matrix of the bone.
 It works if you have the bone(s) selected or if you have the widget object(s) selected.